Next Start

 Diesel Engine Components

-Diesel engines are robust.
-They are made up of several different parts, and each part must work correctly to power the engine.
-Below is a breakdown of some of the most important components of these engines.
+There are several systems in a diesel engine and each must work correctly to power it.
+Below is a breakdown of some of the most important components of a diesel engine.

 The fuel system consists of the fuel tank, water separator, feed pump (low-pressure), filter, high-pressure pump, injector nozzle and cylinder.
 Essentially, the fuel tank stores the fuel, then a low-pressure pump pulls the fuel from the tank through a filter/water separator, then pushes the fuel through another filter.
 From there, fuel pressure is stepped up via a high-pressure pump, whether it is an injection pump or a unit injector.